 PROBLEM PROBABLE CAUSE WHAT TO DO 15.
 Incorrect idling mix- ture or idling speed adjustment.
 15. See page 67.
 IV.
 Warning lights flash on while you are driving.
 16. If green light goes on the oil pressure is low.
 16. Check oil level (see page 42).
 If it is below the bottom mark do not drive your Volkswagen until you have added oil.
 If the oil level is sufficient, contact your Authorized VW Dealer.
+17. If red light goes on 17.
+Check the fan belt to see

-17. If red light goes on either the engine is overheating or the ge- nerator is not pro- ducing enough cur- 17.
-Check the fan belt to see if it is broken or slipping (see page 52).
+17. If red light goes on either the engine is overheating or the generator is not producing enough current.
+17. Check the fan belt to see if it is broken or slipping (see page 52).
 Replace fan belt if necessary.
-If the fan belt is tight, you may drive rent.
+If the fan belt is tight, you may drive to an Authorized VW Dealer.